What is Internal Trade?

-- Geographical Boundaries: Goods and services are bought and sold, across the country only.
-This means that the transaction may take place between buyer and seller of the same area, city, village, or two different states, of the same country.
+- Geographical Boundaries: Buying and Selling of Goods and services take place across the country only.
+This means that the transaction may take place between buyer and seller of the same area, city, village, or two different states of the same country.

-- Legal Formalities: No to few legal formalities are to be complied with by the businessman and traders.
-This is because it does not require payment of customs duty as goods are manufactured and sold, domestically.
+- Legal Formalities: No to few legal formalities requires compliance by businessman and traders.
+This is because it does not require payment of customs duty as goods are manufactured and sold domestically.
 As well as it does not attract foreign exchange and regulatory measures.

-The business of purchasing goods in bulk quantities from producers or manufacturers and selling the same in comparatively smaller lots to other traders or say, retailers, is called Wholesale trade.
+The business of purchasing goods in bulk quantities from producers or manufacturers and selling the same in comparatively smaller lots to other traders or, say, retailers are Wholesale trade.
 The goods are sold at a lower price than the usual price by the wholesaler, at a profit.